kimt0t0/Role-Mates/README.md

 ### Backend (web API)

 1. CRUD

 - Images
   fix multer issue
-    add images to user, character, message, game delete image ?
+  add images to user, character, message, game

 2. Security

 - encrypt password and email, cors, helmet
 - protect routes
+- on signin check that credentials are strings and not other data types

 ### Frontend (client application)

 - **not started yet**

-  ¤ on sign-up form inform users they will not be able to update their pseudo
+  ¤ Add a signout function.

+  ¤ Add a delete image function for users and admins/mods.

   ¤ Life can be edited by owner player and Game Master on characters' cards.
 Players can add / edit statistics and powers on their characters.

   ¤ Sort getAll results alphabetically / by date (and reversed in both cases)

   ¤ Users and admins/mod can delete images

   --- need to learn how to watch a collection and update it when changes implicate changes on this collection ---

 ## References